 (f) He would sometimes snore like a camel.
 Or sound similar to bees (Bukhari 2:16:354).
 Demons growl or shriek through people.

-(g) He said: “sometimes the angels assumes the form of a man for me and talks with me” (Mishkat IV, 360).
+(g) He said: “sometimes the angel assumes the form of a man for me and talks with me” (Mishkat IV, 360).
 This is called materialization.

 Anyone familiar with the occult or demonology knows about these experiences which are demonic in nature.
 There is not a single prophet of God in the Bible having such strange manifestations when receiving messages from God.
 Muhammad was deceived by a demon disguised as “an angel of light.”
-The messages inspired by this spirit has prevented many Muslims from the truth in Christ and drives them to hate and kill all those who follow Him.
+The messages inspired by this spirit have prevented many Muslims from the truth in Christ and drive them to hate and kill those who follow Him.